Sue Perkins: Television

 On 30 December 2011, she presented and performed Mrs Dickens's Family Christmas, a 60-minute documentary for BBC Two that examined the marriage of Charles Dickens through the eyes of his wife, Catherine.

 Periodically, she has presented The Culture Show, including its broadcast from the Edinburgh Festival in August 2012.
-During that broadcast she interviewed Nile Rodgers, a member of the American disco pop music group Chic.
+During that broadcast she interviewed Nile Rodgers, a member of the American disco-pop music group Chic.

 In 2011, Perkins featured in the BBC travel adventure show World's Most Dangerous Roads: Alaska.
 She and Charley Boorman, her companion for the trip, drove the Dalton Highway.
 She then appeared with Liza Tarbuck in Series 2 Episode 2 of World's Most Dangerous Roads: Ho Chi Minh Trail, shown in 2012, driving in Vietnam and Laos.
 In November 2014 she returned to South-East Asia, travelling from the Mekong delta up to Tibet in The Mekong River with Sue Perkins, produced by Indus Films for the BBC.
 In September 2015, she presented a one-off show Kolkata with Sue Perkins on BBC One.

-On 26 February 2013, the first episode of Perkins's self-penned sitcom, Heading Out was broadcast.
-Produced by Red Production Company and Square Peg TV, Perkins also portrayed the show's lead, Sara.
+On 26 February 2013, the first episode of Perkins's self-penned sitcom, Heading Out, was broadcast.
+It was produced by Red Production Company and Square Peg TV.
+Perkins also portrayed the show's lead, Sara.

 From 4 August 2014, she presented Cooks' Questions on More4.

 Perkins was a team captain on the second and third series of What the Dickens?, hosted by Sandi Toksvig on Sky Arts.

 In 2016, she began hosting the BBC Two panel show Insert Name Here and was a commentator on the BBC game show Can't Touch This.
 She co-presented The Big Spell, a weekly game show for Sky1 alongside Joe Lycett and Moira Stuart.

 In September 2019 she presented Japan with Sue Perkins, a two part BBC travel series about life in Japan.

 In 2021, she participated in the second series of The Masked Singer as "Dragon" and finished in fifth place.

 In 2022, Perkins hosted and starred in the TV series Perfectly Legal.

+Beginning in September 2023, Perkins appeared as a contestant on the 16th series of Taskmaster.
+She finished fourth.